ItaiAllouche/MusicGenreClassification/README.md

 <br>
 <img src="/img/run_in_hugging_face.jpeg">
 <br>
-Choose your wishful song to be evaluated.
+Choose your wishful song to be genre classifed.
 <br>
 *Note that hugging face server supports tracks up to 2-3 minutes*